jmenendez98/centrodip/README.md

-# `mwCDR`
+# `centrodip`

-WIP workflow to call CDRs (and potentially other areas of hypo/hyper-methylation that exist within a semi-homogeneiously methylated region) with high scalability as well as single CpG resolution.
+WIP tool to call CDRs (and potentially other areas of hypo/hyper-methylation that exist within a semi-homogeneiously methylated region) with high scalability as well as single CpG resolution.

 Inputs:
 1. `bedmethyl` - from `modkit pileup` (Refer to [modkit](https://github.com/nanoporetech/modkit) github) or bedgraph equivalent of fraction modified column when using flag `--methyl_bedgraph`